h5law/reddit-minimal/README.md

 This is a minimal reddit client, created using React and Redux.
 It uses the reddit JSON API to fetch posts and allows for the search of reddit as a whole, changing subreddit (by searching 'r/[subreddit]') and filtering posts by term.
+You can also click on posts to see their detailed view with comments.

+Check out the live site [here](https://jolly-otter-32816e.netlify.app/)

 ## TODO